 How to Apply for Early Reinstatement of Your Driver’s License

-In order to qualify for early reinstatement, you must be:
+In order to qualify for early reinstatement from a DUI revocation, you must be:

-- At least 21 years of age or older at the time of the violation that caused the restraint
+- At least 21 years of age or older at the time of the violation that caused the restraint, and

 There are several reinstatement requirements that you will need to satisfy and steps you need to take in order to obtain an interlock-restricted license in Colorado.
 For example, you may need to do all of the following before applying for a restricted license: